the-turing-way/the-turing-way/book/website/ethical-research/law-policy.md

 - [The Universal Declaration of Human Rights at 70: Putting Human Rights at the Heart of the Design, Development and Deployment of Artificial Intelligence](https://hrbdt.ac.uk/the-universal-declaration-of-human-rights-at-70-putting-human-rights-at-the-heart-of-the-design-development-and-deployment-of-artificial-intelligence/) (_The Human Rights, Big Data and Technology Project, University of Essex, UK_)
 - [Algorithms and Human Rights - Study on the human rights dimension of automated data processing techniques and possible regulatory implications](https://rm.coe.int/algorithms-and-human-rights-en-rev/16807956b5) (_Council of Europe_)
 - [Data Feminism](https://data-feminism.mitpress.mit.edu/) (_book by Catherine D'Ignazio and Lauren Klein_)
+[Article 8: Respect for your private and family life](https://www.equalityhumanrights.com/en/human-rights-act/article-8-respect-your-private-and-family-life) (_UK Equality and Human Rights Commission_)
+General Comment No. 16 Article 17 (The right to respect of privacy, family, home and correspondence, and protection of honour and reputation) 1988 (HRI/GEN/1/Rev9) (_UN Human Rights Committee_)
+[Toonen v Australia](https://remedy.org.au/cases/24/) (_Summary of successful case brought by Nicholas Toonen against the criminalisation of homosexual sex in Tasmania in 1994_)

 <!---
 > top 3/5 resources to read on this topic (if they weren't licensed so we could include them above already) at the top, maybe in their own box/in bold.